Matt-Roden/pokedex/README.md

 Hi, I'm [Hayley](https://github.com/hayleyw7)! 🐰🌻🐱  I enjoy combining my experience with software development, art, the cannabis industry, community organization, & start-ups.
 During the last decade, I managed teams who launched successful new businesses, including multiple dispensaries and an analytical testing laboratory network.
 While outside of the office, I used the skills garnered from cannabis industry experience to co-found two organizations: a grassroots political enterprise & a worker's rights advocation association.
 I recognized a lack of representation and resources in these roles, which motivated me to help my community by getting an education in front-end development.
 My propensity for empathy and accessibility have led me to place considerable focus on a variety of user experiences and representation.

 Info about [Matt](https://github.com/Matt-Roden) 🎸  :  I'm a software developer with a passion for accessibility and designing tools that are delightful to use.
-I have a strong interest in learning and implementing new technologies and tools.
+I have a strong interest in learning and implementing new technologies.
 My backround in Mechatronics and Engineering as a Field Service Technician for an industrial manufacturer allowed me to expand on my passion for learning and allowed for implementation on the fly.
 I also gained the experience to travel globally,  and I enjoy learning about different cultures and perspectives and then finding ways to integrate this knowledge into my own life in order to become a more well rounded person.

 Outside of Software Development, I have a passion for music and music technology, hiking mountains, finding and cruising skateparks, and hanging out with my loved ones and dog! 🛹 🦮